SummaryRead the full fact sheet

-- social factors, such as how you manage your home and social activities, as well as your safe return to work.
+- Social factors, such as how you manage your home and social activities, as well as your safe return to work.

-By attending a pain management program you will learn from health professionals such as doctors, physiotherapists, occupational therapists, nurses and psychologists.
+By attending a pain management program you’ll learn from health professionals such as doctors, physiotherapists, occupational therapists, nurses and psychologists.
 These professionals provide information and advice on how you can best manage your pain, with the fewest side effects, to help you increase your activity levels and achieve your goals.